 Thyroid Function

 Participants between the ages of 22 and 50 received either 2 grams per day of black seed oil, or 2 grams per day of placebo, for eight weeks.
-Participants were also treated with levothyroxine from 6 weeks prior to the study, through the end of the trial.
+Participants were also treated with levothyroxine from six weeks prior to the study, through the end of the trial.

 At the beginning of the trial, there were no significant differences between the two groups.
 At the end of the eight week trial, the group receiving the black seed oil saw a reduction in weight, as well as in waist and hip circumference, compared to the placebo group.